 Presbyter

-In July 1918, Priest Peter Zephyrov was arrested by the Bolsheviks and shot in the Romano-Borisoglebsk prison.
-Information about his execution was sent to the Commission for the Persecution of the Russian Orthodox Church, established at the Holy Council of 1917-1918, which began to collect testimonies about the new martyrs.
+In July 1918, he was arrested by the Bolsheviks and executed in the Romano-Borisoglebsk prison.
+Information regarding his execution was sent to the commission established by the Holy Synod of 1917–1918 to investigate the persecutions carried out against the Russian Orthodox Church.
+Thus began the collection of testimonies concerning the New Martyrs who were tortured and lost their lives for the faith.